 Being a good interviewer is key here, and it is an art in itself.
 You’ll want to do your other research first so you can formulate the right questions.
 And when it comes time to interview, you’ll want to practice journalistic interview techniques to get the most from your subject.
 In short, it’s a balancing act—between planning your questions and adapting to what your subject wants to discuss, and between making them comfortable while not being afraid to ask tough questions.

-Without good non-fiction research, you won’t have a good non-fiction book, it’s as simple as that.
-So make sure you take the time to do it right and give it the same respect you would give the writing process itself.
+Without proper non-fiction research, you won’t have a good non-fiction book; it’s as simple as that.
+So make sure you take the time to do it right and give it the same respect you would give the writing process itself and come up with an eye-catching title.